declanmclghln/Hextech-Automatic-Water-Turret/README.md

 # Challenges (possible)
 - Running out of water if using source with minimal water
+- Tilt bracket minimal movement depending on hose flexibility

 # Lessons Learned
 Before I built this robot I had only worked with Hetxtech once with another robot.
 Throughout the creation of the water turret I learnt how gears can be utilized, how parts or pieaces that have a main purpose can be used for other tasks, and how to efficiently code with multiple motors.
-Due to Hextech, I am able to have an easy and successful hands on experience with inventing, building, designing, coding, and much more..
+Due to Hextech, I am able to have an easy and successful hands on experience with inventing, building, designing, coding, and much more.